chromato99/WiFi_Positioning_Server_go/README.md

 Original version is developed with Node.js<br>
 https://github.com/chromato99/WiFi_Positioning_Server

-This is an app repository for server, and the client implementation can be found at the link below.<br>
+This is a repository for server, and the client implementation can be found at the link below.<br>
 Client App : https://github.com/chromato99/WiFi_Positining

 # Tech Stack